-While the City has a key role to play through the implementation of this plan, the impact of these actions on Aurora as a whole depends largely on the embrace and motivation of the community.
-As a result of the current economic situation, and the ongoing outreach efforts by community-based organizations, federal, state and local governments, more and more residents in Aurora are becoming aware of the necessity to live more sustainably.
-The included "Pledge for Sustainability" is a non-binding means of securing individual commitments to achieving our collective goal.
+While, the City, has a key, role, to play inthrough, the implementation of this plan, the impact of these actions on Aurora as a whole depends largely on the embrace and motivation of the community.
+MoreAs a result of the current economic situation, and the ongoing outreach efforts by community based organizations, federal, state and local governments, more and more residents in Aurora are becoming aware of the necessity to live more sustainably.
+The City created the citizen-led Sustainable Aurora Advisory Boardincluded "Pledge for Sustainability" is a non-binding means of securing individual commitments to provide a vital link between City staff and residents achieving our collective goal.
 Residents and businesses who take the pledge agree to take steps towards beginning a personal sustainability plan.